 And they don’t just talk the talk, they walk the walk with a truly diverse faculty and student body and a focus on collaborative, creative, and critical thinking.
 SAS pupils learn how to be part of a thriving community, ready to become global citizens in their adulthood.

-At the elementary school level specifically, counselors are committed to promoting the development of responsible global citizens by nurturing the academic, social, and emotional growth of all students.
+At the elementary school level specifically, counsellors are committed to promoting the development of responsible global citizens by nurturing the academic, social, and emotional growth of all students.

-And finally in high school, personal and academic counselors advise and guide the academic, personal, and social/emotional wellbeing of students.
-Assigned during freshman year, counselors develop a personal relationship with their students in order to guide them more effectively as they navigate their teenage years.
+And finally in high school, personal and academic counsellors advise and guide the academic, personal, and social/emotional wellbeing of students.
+Assigned during freshman year, personal-academic counsellors develop a personal relationship with their students in order to guide them more effectively as they navigate their teenage years.
 High schoolers are encouraged – and feel free – to discuss the unique academic and personal challenges they face.

-At the end of the day, the goal of counseling at SAS is to create an atmosphere of trust where students feel safe to discuss a wide range of academic and personal matters, all in a setting that helps to balance the rigorous academic demands of the SAS experience.
+The goal of counselling at SAS is to create an atmosphere of trust where students feel safe to discuss a wide range of academic and personal matters, all in a setting that helps to balance the rigorous academic demands of the SAS experience.
+At the core of this experience, there is a desire for all kids to derive joy and purpose from their learning and social interactions.
+A commitment to extraordinary care is what can ensure success in achieving this goal.

 Singapore American School, 40 Woodlands Street 41, Singapore 738547, Tel: (+65) 6363 3403, www.sas.edu.sg